magnusfagerlund/lip/readme.md

 #LIP - Package Management for LIME Pro

 LIP is a package management tool for LIME Pro.
-A package can currently contain declarations for fields and tables, VBA modules, localizations, LIME Bootstrap Apps and SQL-procedures.
+A package can currently contain declarations for fields and tables, VBA modules, localizations and LIME Bootstrap Apps.
 LIP downloads and installs packages from Package Stores.
 A Package Store is any valid source which serves correct JSON-files and package.zip files.
 You can configure which stores to use in the packages.json-file in your actionpad-folder.

 LIP is inspired from Pythons PIP and Nodes NPM but adapted for LIME Pro.